MicrosoftDocs/powerbi-docs/powerbi-docs/sample-opportunity-analysis.md

 Clearly our partners are doing a better job selling to customers.
 It might make sense to funnel more deals through our partners.

-### Page 3 of our report is titled "Region Stage Counts"
+### Page 3: "Region Stage Counts"
 This page looks at similar data but breaks it down by region and stage.
 ![](media/sample-opportunity-analysis/opportunity5.png)

-* Filtering by East (select **East** in the pie chart) reveals that the opportunities in the east are split almost equal between partner driven and non-partner driven.
+* If you select **East** in the pie chart to filter by the East region, you see that the opportunities in this region are split almost equally between partner driven and non-partner driven.
-* Large opportunities are most common in the central region, small opportunities are most common in the east region, and medium opportunities are most common in the west region.
+* Large opportunities are most common in the Central region, small opportunities are most common in the East region, and medium opportunities are most common in the West region.

-### Page 4 of our report is titled “Upcoming Opportunities”
+### Page 4: “Upcoming Opportunities”
-Again, we’re looking at similar factors, but this time from a date/time perspective.
+Again, we’re looking at similar factors, but in this case it's from a date/time perspective.
 ![](media/sample-opportunity-analysis/opportunity6.png)

 Our CFO uses this page to manage workload.
 By looking at the revenue opportunities by sales stage and month, she can plan appropriately.

 * Average revenue for the Finalize stage is the highest.
 Closing these deals is a top priority.
-* Filtering by month (by selecting the month name in the left slicer) shows that January has a high proportion of large deals in the Finalize stage with factored revenue of $75M.
-February, on the other hand, has mostly medium deals in Solution and Proposal stage.
+* Filtering by month (by selecting the month name in the left slicer) shows that January has a high proportion of large deals in the Finalize stage with a factored revenue of $75M.
+February, on the other hand, has mostly medium deals in the Solution and Proposal stage.
 * In general, the factored revenue numbers fluctuate based on sales stage, number of opportunities, and deal size.
-Add filters (using the filter pane on the right) for these factors to discover further insights.
+Add filters for these factors by using the filter pane on the right to discover further insights.

 This is a safe environment to play in.
 You can always choose not to save your changes.
 But if you do save them, you can always go to **Get Data** for a new copy of this sample.